 There is an orthopedic plate and multiple screws in the right distal femur.

-Upon follow-up patient complains of no pain, has good range of motion, is weight bearing as tolerated, and has been doing well subsequently.
+Upon follow-up patient complains of no pain, has a good range of motion, is weight-bearing as tolerated, and has been doing well subsequently.

 *Patient identifiers and dates changed to protect patient privacy.